loveleshkalonia/DLQ-Dashboard-Mule-Backend/README.md

 The body for this request is an Array of Strings which represensts message "id" of an SQS message.
 It is validated against the "/src/main/resources/schemas/delete-queue-msg.json" JSON schema.\
 You can find an example payload in the Hoppscotch collection.

+## POST: /Queue/Transfer

+Transfers (From the first 10) messages (Maximum 10) from the specified "srcQueue" (Query Parameter) SQS queue to specified "destQueue" (Query Parameter) SQS queue.
+Under the hood, it deletes the messages from "srcQueue" SQS queue and sends them to the "destQueue" SQS queue.\
+The body for this request is an Array of Strings which represensts message "id" of an SQS message.
+It is validated against the "/src/main/resources/schemas/transfer-queue-msg.json" JSON schema.\
+You can find an example payload in the Hoppscotch collection.

 ### Important Note:

 I would recommend setting the Visibility Timeout to approximately 3-5 seconds.
 The reason for this is to account for the operation of the 'POST: /Queue/Delete/{queueName}' endpoint.
 This also implies that consecutive requests made to fetch the approximate number of messages in the queue or to read the messages from the queue should also be made with a gap of 3-5 seconds.